VickySekhon/VickySekhon/README.md

   <h5 style = "margin-bottom: 0px;">Java</h5>
   <div>
     <p style = "width: 390px; display: inline-block; vertical-align: middle;"><strong>Project Overview:</strong>
       This restaurant simulator allows a user to create a custom menu and interact with it using an intuitive GUI from which they can print out a physical receipt.
-To implement this GUI, the project leverages Java's abstract classes and inheritance functionality to create a java Jframe, by calling independent classes to create functionality as well as a PrinterJob API to invoke the Windows OS printing system.
+To implement this GUI, the project leverages Java's abstract classes and inheritance functionality to create a Java Jframe, by calling independent classes to create functionality as well as a PrinterJob API to invoke the Windows OS printing system.
       <br>
       <br>
       <strong>Personal Experience:</strong>